 Today, when I sign a marriage certificate, I am in essence entering into a legal contract that can be binding for as long as seventy years.
 YIKES!
 The cost of breaking that contract, legally speaking, is astronomical.
 In fact, the financial catastrophe that is divorce is a scourge on our society, and I think divorce lawyers are morally repugnant.
 That may be a little harsh, but ya know, someone’s gotta say it.

-If marriages were too easy to dissolve, we would be a country of divorcees, you say?
+If marriages were too easy to dissolve, wouldn’t we be a country drowning divorcees, you ask?
 Maybe.
 But I don’t think so.

-Imagine if couples, who love each other and want to make an outward declaration of their commitment to one another, signed a renewable contract, say every three years.
-If they break the contract before three years is up, it costs them a fortune.
-But if they make it to three years, and sign the contract for a further three years, well then, they get to have a small wedding.
+Imagine if couples who love each other and want to make an outward declaration of their commitment to one another, signed a renewable contract, say every three years.
+If they break the contract before the three-year term is up, it costs them a fortune (as it does now).
+But, if they make it to three years and sign the contract for a further three years, well then, they get to have a small wedding.
 A little ‘renewed’ party.
 And then three years later, if they sign it again, a bigger party, and on it goes.
 The Sixty thousand dollar wedding should not be allowed to happen until a couple has made it to their thirtieth anniversary.
 Man!
 I’d love to buy an expensive gift for that couple.
 But the couple who has no clue about their actual commitment to each other on day one?
 No, they don’t deserve an obscenely expensive gift.
 I’m serious; modern-day big weddings are bullshit.

 People make the right choice more often than not, especially if they are allowed to make that choice without judgement.
 Staying married to one person for your whole life is an honour, it shouldn’t be an expectation.
 If you work your way through the love cycles in life, well then, you reap the reward of growing old with your life-partner.
 I think growing old with someone is a singular, beautiful human experience.
 You get what you pay for in this life.